Rosa canina: Uses

-The fruits can be picked and eaten straight from the bush when ripe in autumn.
+The fruits can be picked and eaten straight from the bush when ripe in autumn, if care is taken to avoid the hairs inside the fruit.
 They are also used to make syrup, tea, and preserves (jam and marmalade), and are used in the making of pies, stews, and wine.
 The flowers can be made into a syrup, eaten in salads, candied, or preserved in vinegar, honey or brandy.
 During World War II in the United States, Rosa canina was planted in victory gardens; it can still be found growing throughout that country, including on roadsides, in pastures and nature conservation areas.

 In Poland, the petals are used to make a jam that is particularly suitable for filling pączki, a type of doughnut.

 Rose hip essential oil is composed mainly of alcohols, monoterpenes and sesquiterpenes.

 In Bulgaria, where the dog rose grows in abundance, its hips are used to make sweet wine and tea.

 In Slovenia, its hips are made into a popular drink named Cockta.